forcedotcom/salesforcedx-vscode/docs/tests.md

    `application.ts` to use a different port for webdriver.
 1. Ensure that system tests go into `packages/system-tests`.
 1. Ensure that tests are in the `packages/system-tests/scenarios` folder.
 1. Ensure that your test files are named like .test.ts.
-The .test. in the middle is essential
+The .test. in the middle is essential.

 ### General Flow